RRacer17/Productivity-Enhancer/README.md

  a check on her/his progress without missing out anything.
  This app will be designed in every possible way to help out the user increase their productivity and efficiency throughout the day.
-A project I had done for a Hackathon
+A project I had done for a Hackathon with my friends